visgl/luma.gl/dev-docs/RFCs/v7.3/transform-refactor-rfc.md

 ### TextureTransformBinding

 - Contains all `Texture` and `Framebuffer` bindings for a single run.
+It represents what texture are bound at any moment.

 ### TextureTransform